Hey Dry Winter Survivors,

 When the Dry Winter hit, we knew some bills would be hard to stomach for many of our Flicksters, so we chose to be totally upfront about what spot prices were doing, and how long we expected them to last.
 Our goal was to carry on being our usual transparent, honest and informative selves, and to make sure our Flicksters remained top priority.

-Because we’ve got a policy of no fixed term contracts and no break fees – and because we understand that Dry Winters can be tough – we made it as easy as possible for customers to leave us if they needed to.
+Because we’ve got a policy of no fixed term contracts and no break fees with our spot price plan - and because we understand that Dry Winters can be tough - we made it as easy as possible for customers to leave us if they needed to.
 No guilt-trips here!
 And now, with low spot prices back in the mix, it’s exciting to see that lots of Flicksters who left us during Dry Winter have returned to get NZ’s Fairest Power Deal.
 Such #CleverFlickers!

 How did Dry Winter affect your business?

 We were proud to be NZ’s fastest growing retailer in 2016, and we retained that momentum leading up to the colder months.
 But when Dry Winter hit, we made a conscious choice to ensure Kiwis who applied to join Flick were made fully aware of the situation, and offered to suspend their application until prices were better.
 Yep, this meant our growth slowed, but the majority of those applicants are now happy little Flicksters, having been switched over in August.